Boothbay Harbor Area Activities for Everyone

 There is truly something for everyone amongst the shops, art galleries, boutiques, and merchants in Boothbay Harbor.
 If you're not a shopper but find yourself downtown with time to spare, you can almost always find ice cream to enjoy or people to watch.
 Our usual walks around town give us some favorite establishments noted here, starting from the bottom of our hill.

-- Find home decor and gifts at Coastal Interiors and Abacus Gallery.
+- Find home decor and gifts and art at Coastal Interiors and Abacus Gallery.

 - Visit Memorial Library's Used Bookstore to find your next bit of leisurely reading.

-- Frozen confections can be found at the Ice Cream Factory, WannaWaf, and Mainely Gelato in the barn behind the shipping store on the corner.
+- Frozen confections can be found at the Ice Cream Factory and WannaWaf.

 - Find unique treats at Eventide Specialties, Coastal Maine Popcorn, and Orne's Candy Store.